openvex/examples/tutorials/tutorial02-merge.md

 }
 ```

-As you can see, both documents containe one statement about the same product
+As you can see, both documents contain one statement about the same product
 (pkg:generic/product@1.0.0) and vulnerability (CVE-1234-5678).

-Let merge both documents and see what happens:
+Let's merge both documents and see what happens:

 ```console
 vexctl merge document1.vex.json \
              document2.vex.json
 ```

 Running the command will make vexctl output the combined document to stdout: